pierrebear6/project1-environment-classification/README.md

-# stock-env-classification

-# Stock Trend Classifier
+# Stock Trend Classifier / stock-env-classification

 ## Description:
 This program gets a stock's candlestick data and uses it as input to a classification model to predict how the stock will trend.